'Comeback' Animation Short: Interview with Vladimir Leschiov

-More recently, Leschiov (born in Daugavpils, eastern Latvia), completed Electrician's Day (2018); his newest film Comeback (2021), a flashback on childhood and hockey on ice in Soviet Latvia, premieres at this year's Annecy Festival.
-Since 2007, Vladimir Leschiov runs Lunohod, a studio for both commercial and auteurish work; and his mark on the independent, hand-drawn animation is unmistakable throughout his career.
+More recently, Leschiov (born in Daugavpils, eastern Latvia), completed Electrician's Day (2018); his newest film 'Comeback' (2021), a flashback on childhood and hockey on ice in Soviet Latvia, premieres at this year's Annecy Festival.
+Since 2007, Vladimir Leschiov runs Lunohod, a studio for both commercial and auteurist work; and his mark on independent, hand-drawn animation is unmistakable throughout his career.

 Taxes need to get paid as well, plus all other external obligations.
 "When I make a film, I already have to think of a new project ahead.
 I'm not thinking about it during the work process; but I do think about a new project when I finish doing a certain stage; like finishing the animation stage".

 Coffee (and tea) breaks work for creativity, even though in Leschiov's case they coffee and tea can be the ingredients for his own previous films, like the black tea and ink on paper in Rainy Days (2014)